Shivam-2013/Shivam-2013/README.md

+**About**
-        ****I have more than 8 years of experience in IT where I worked as Platform Admin.
-Now, I am looking to change my domain to Cloud Technology.
+I have more than 8 years of experience in IT where I worked as Platform Admin.
+Now, I am looking for challenging role and want change my domain to Cloud .
-        ****I am very interested in Solution Architect role.
+I am very interested in Solution Architect role.
 I am adaptable, quick leanrner.
 I love to resolve issues hence actively help people on LinkedIn.
-        ****I might be late, but will achieve success at all cost.
+I will be an assest for team , and my past experience supporting my claim

 **Technology**
 Tableau